Mary BircherLecturer, Harp

 Area of Focus: Strings

-A native of Richmond, VA, Ms. Bircher is a graduate of the Peabody Institute of Music and a student of Jeanne Chalifoux and Alice Chalifoux.
+A native of Richmond, VA, Ms. Bircher began playing harp in the Richmond, Virginia Public Schools harp program when she was in the fifth grade.
+Ms. Bircher is a student of renowned teachers Jeanne Chalifoux and Alice Chalifoux, and a graduate of the Peabody Institute of Music of the Johns Hopkins University, where she completed her Bachelor of Music degree in harp performance.
 Additionally, she spent six wonderful summers studying at the Salzedo Harp Colony in Camden, Maine.